Overview of Search Results| Hitchhikers Platform

 And so many more…

-When you build an Answers Experience, you’re actually building out and defining each vertical individually — what it should look like, what entity types and fields should be considered, any boosts or blacklisted intents, how you want results sorted, and so on.
+When you build a Search experience, you’re actually building out and defining each vertical individually — what it should look like, what entity types and fields should be considered, any boosts or blacklisted intents, how you want results sorted, and so on.

 For example, in the “phone number nyc” search, there are actually 3 verticals returned: